 DDB (CTRL+ALT+ESC on console) and type

-show interrupts
+show interrupts.

 When dealing with interrupt problems, try disabling